drago-ex/translator/readme.md

 hello.word = Hello Word
 ```

-## The method, which returns us to array of translation

-This method will create the presenter:
+## We'll get the translation as an array

 ```php
 /**